Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/using-extension-attributes-sample.md

 services: active-directory
 documentationcenter: ''
 title: 'Azure AD cmdlets to work with extension attributes'
-Description: 'Learn how to use extension attributes to extend your Azure AD directory' ms.service: active-directory ms.workload: identity ms.tgt_pltfrm: na
+description: 'Learn how to use extension attributes to extend your Azure AD directory' ms.service: active-directory ms.workload: identity ms.tgt_pltfrm: na